Yogesh-Yogi-1/Word-count/README.md

 Anaconda - Python 3.7
 ## ALGORITHM:
 ### Step 1:
+Declare number of words as 0.
 ### Step 2:
+Open the txt file for reading
 ### Step 3:
+Create a range function for the file.
 ### Step 4:
+Then next, split the words by space.
 ### Step 5:
+Count the number of words
 ### Step 6:
+End the program by printing the output.
 ## PROGRAM:
 ```
 \*